web-work-tools/indieweb/content/posts/indiewebsummit-2019.md

 wants to sell us something we don't need but rather because it is important to us the data delights us we see patterns

-**Both this and the following videos are cued so if you click play it will begin at the time when their presentation began.**

 ## Changing My Domain